Step 3 of 8 38% complete

 Harness and Spreader Bar Setup

 If you come from wingfoiling, you have probably never used a spreader bar.
 If you come from kiteboarding, you have, but not quite like this.
-The harness and spreader bar system is what makes parawingfoiling fundamentally different from holding a wing in your hands.
+This guide explains how the harness works with a parawing, when it is worth using one, and how to set it up if you choose to.

-A parawing connects to you via control lines that run from the wing down to a bar, and from the bar to a spreader bar on your harness.
-The spreader bar is the connection point where the wing’s power transfers to your body.
+A parawing connects to you via control lines that run from the wing down to a bar.
+The bar has a harness line that can clip onto a spreader bar hook on a waist harness.
+When hooked in, the harness transfers the wing’s pulling load to your hips, taking it off your arms.

 Choosing a harness